babajuer/shopping-ionic/README.md

 Small shopping mobile application

 # How to
+1. Install nodejs and bower dependencies
-1. Start the ionic server
+2. Start the ionic server
-2. open index.html in www folder
+3. open index.html in www folder